 Robert Gray studies the role of calprotectin in inflammatory lung disease, with particular emphasis on cystic fibrosis and neutrophil NETosis.

-- Sheonagh Law - Wellcome Clinical Training Fellow and Speciality Registrar in Respiratory Medicine
+- Nicola Robinson - Clinical Research Fellow and Honorary Specialty Trainee in Respiratory and General Internal Medicine

 The Gray group studies inflammation in Cystic Fibrosis (CF).
 Cystic Fibrosis (CF) is a devastating, life-limiting, autosomal recessive condition characterized by chronic lung infection and progressive, destructive, inflammatory lung disease and early death.
 The inflammatory process in CF is poorly understood, underlined by the relative lack of any specific anti-inflammatory treatment.
 Chronic infection in CF drives unresolving inflammation and progressive loss of lung function leading to respiratory failure.
 Although genetically defined by the loss of cystic fibrosis transmembrane regulator (CFTR) chloride channel activity on epithelial cells, the links between this abnormality, infection and inflammation have remained elusive.

 - Levels of calprotectin in blood predict clinical outcome in CF patients.